HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 Third, for technical issues, there are a lot of details an experienced professional knows about and addresses with every project.
 Large quantities of a color newsletter or brochure can't be produced on a desktop printer.
 A few hundred copies can be printed on a large digital press, while a few thousand require a very large printing press.
 Each requires different resolution settings for graphics and photographs with varying tonal ranges.
 A professional also knows all of the graphic file formats and how each can be used in your project, and knows what print-production files are required for printing services to produce the best quality.
 Printing services often add on additional charges when they're provided files they can't use as-is – many of which come from those hyped software packages.
 In most cases, those services don't even own copies of that software.
 There are also similar issues with Web site, large format, and other forms of media.

-Fourth, and probably the most important, a design professional like Tim Hansford, will develop a design that will get attention, generate interest, effectively communicate the message, and whenever possible, generate action that can result in more businesses.
+Fourth, and probably the most important, a design professional like Tim Hansford, wil develop a design that will get attention, generate interest, effectively communicate the message, and whenever possible, generate action that can result in added businesses.
 Proven design principles combined with a design that's unique to your company and the knowledge to maintain a high level of quality and create a positive impression on potential customers ensure that your promotional piece will be effective, and produced with fewer problems or delays.

 How will I see and review the progress of my design project?

-For printed projects, you'll be provided PDF draft files or JPG images (see File Formats below), that will either be sent via email, or you'll be provided a Web address where you can view and retrieve the files.
+For printed projects, you'll be provided PDF draft files or JPG images (see Additional Information below), that will either be sent via email, or you'll be provided a Web address where you can view and retrieve the files.
 Most projects will require several drafts as revisions are made, and each draft will have the date and version letter attached to it's file name.
 Web sites, video, and multimedia projects will often be uploaded to a "discrete" or if required, password-protected directory at a Web hosting service for your review and approval before going "live."

 For my print projects, can't I just